Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases

+\paragraph{Stage 2: Signal Injection.} This stage turns an instantiated template into a concrete time series sample.
+The injection is built from a library of parametric primitives, composed and then planted into a real background window with carefully calibrated amplitude.
+We elaborate the three steps below.

+\textbf{(1) Function lifting.} Each morphological descriptor is mapped to a parametric base function $f(t)$ drawn from a primitive library that currently supports three families: \begin{itemize} \item \textit{Transient patterns}, modeled by Gaussian kernels for localized events such as spikes or sharp valleys:

+where $A$ controls the peak height, $\lambda$ controls the sharpness, and $t_0$ is the location. \item \textit{State shifts}, modeled by dual-sigmoid activations for plateaus and step-like regimes:

+where $\sigma(\cdot)$ is the sigmoid function, $[t_s, t_e]$ defines the support of the plateau, and $k$ controls the steepness of the rising and falling edges. \item \textit{Oscillations}, modeled by composite sinusoids with Gaussian noise for periodic patterns:

-This hierarchical approach allows for flexible complexity scaling: \begin{itemize} \item \textbf{Level 2 (Atomic):} Injects a single instance of a primitive (e.g., one "Plateau") to test local pattern recognition. \item \textbf{Level 3 (Semantic):} Chains primitives to form logical trends (e.g., $f_{rise} \oplus f_{fall}$) or introduces correlation breaks for causal anomaly detection. \item \textbf{Level 4 (Narrative):} Composes multi-stage sequences with distractors to simulate full-lifecycle analytical reports. \end{itemize}
+\end{itemize} Because the primitives are differentiable and parametric, complex scenarios are built by composition.
+Level 2 uses a single primitive instance to test local pattern recognition.
+Level 3 either chains two primitives ($f_{rise} \oplus f_{fall}$) to form a composite trend, or breaks the correlation between paired channels for causal anomaly detection.
+Level 4 composes a multi-stage sequence of 2--4 primitives with optional distractors, simulating a full-lifecycle scenario for narrative reporting.

-\paragraph{Quality Assurance.} We enforce a post-synthesis audit to filter out low-quality samples.
-Candidates are rejected if (1) the injected pattern is statistically indistinguishable from the background (low SNR), or (2) the random background noise coincidentally mimics the target pattern (ambiguity check).